distributed-system-analysis/pbench/agent/tool-scripts/README.md

 ### The `node-exporter` and `dcgm` Tools

-The `node-exporter` and `dcgm` tool scripts provided in this directory are placeholders only in order for users to see them along side the other tools.
+The `node-exporter` and `dcgm` tool scripts provided in this directory are placeholders only in order for users to see them alongside the other tools.
 The actual implementation of these tools is handled by the Tool Meister code directly.